pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 # Hardware

 For this project, the chosen solution for implementing the conformance tester was to develop a dedicated hardware in FPGA [^10].
 The chosen product was the DE10-Standard produced by Terasic as well as a PFGA Cyclone V from Intel.
 Our teacher had ample experience working with this specific model, and it also perfectly fits the requirements need to implement the chosen solution.
-This is because, through a tool called "platform designer", it is able to edit its configuration on demand, allowing great flexibility when needed.
+This is because, through a tool called "platform designer", it can edit its configuration on demand, allowing great flexibility when needed.

-The proposed solution makes use of Intel's solution development ecosystem, providing flexibility in the use of a soft processor, enabling the integration of peripherals called IP rfids to its architecture, as well as allowing the creation of new instructions implmented in the hardware.
-For more information on these modifications, see the document "Nios II Custom Instruction User Guide" [^11].
+The proposed solution makes use of Intel's solution development ecosystem, providing flexibility in the use of a soft processor, enabling the integration of peripherals called IP-Rfid to its architecture, as well as allowing the creation of new instructions implemented in the hardware.
+For more information on these modifications, see the document "NIOS II Custom Instruction User Guide" [^11].

 [^10]: FPGA Intel.
 <https://www.intel.com.br/content/www/br/pt/products/programmable.html>